AlexFeldsher/CircuitMinimization/README.md

         Gate(name='AND', logic=lambda x,y: x and y, n_params=2)
         Gate(name='NOT', logic=lambda x: not x, n_params=1)

-* Works with simulated annealing
+* Works with simulated annealing.
+* Can work with other uninformed/informed searches.

 ### Circuit who's thy neighbor?
 * All the circuits with an additional gate.